roychian/FP/README.md

 ## 3)training record
 You can add record,output your record and sort it here.
 After input the record,we will give you feedback about you training intensity and training frequency.
 You can sort your data with the six class of movement.

+## 4)bucket list
+you can add bucketlist,delete bucketlist,search a class of movement of bucketlist,output all bucketlist here.

+//end